cloud-elements/devportal/docs/products/formulas/getting-started.md

 These steps simply pass a boolean into the JS `done` callback function and therefore, do not add any step execution values to the formula "context".

 ### `formula` step:
 These steps execute a sub-formula from the current formula.
-The only property required on a `formula` step type is the `formulaId` property which is the ID of the formula to execute as a sub-formula.
-The other optional property is the `args` property, which allows you to pass arguments to the sub-formula that will be made available to that sub-formula under the `trigger.args` context.
+The values that are added to the formula context after a `formula` step finishes executing are whatever the last step that executed in the sub-formula makes available.
+Therefore, it's common practice to have a specific step in the sub-formula that basically aggregates and "returns" whatever data is needed in the parent's formula context.

 ## Javascript
 There are many step types that allow you to write your own custom Javascript.
 The function signature for all JS-related step types looks like: